malcolmbarrett/au-sp21-stats412-612/content/content/01-content.markdown

 ## Set up an RStudio Cloud account

 We'll also be using [RStudio Cloud](https://rstudio.cloud/) (primarily to have a backup computing environment in case you have trouble installing locally).
 Sign up for a free account.

-## Bonus material
-- <i class="fas fa-external-link-square-alt"></i> [Data Science as an Atomic Habit](https://malco.io/2021/01/04/data-science-as-an-atomic-habit/).
-Our habits rarely result in linear growth.
-Read this post to understand what learning data science really looks like and how to maximize your habits to get you there.